NSFuntik/FluentIcons/README.md

 #### 3. Consistent asset rendering

-All non-color icons are rendered as template images so you can easily apply a `tintColor` to your `UIImageView` or `UIButton`.
-You no longer need to specify `.withRenderingMode(.alwaysTemplate)` in case you're unsure the asset was misconfigured.
+All non-color icons are rendered as template images so you can easily apply a `.foregroundColor(_ color:)` to your `Image`.

 ## FAQ